Power Rankings: Big final week for the ACC

 This week: at Minnesota (Tuesday), at Northwestern (Saturday)

 Matt Painter's team is two road wins from an outright Big Ten title -- and Carsen Edwards' slump seems to be in the rearview mirror.
 The All-American guard has now totaled 48 points on 17-for-30 shooting in the past two games, including 6-for-13 from 3-point range.
-On Saturday, he had just one turnover too.
+He had just one turnover on Saturday, too.
 When Edwards is filling it up efficiently, the Boilermakers play at a different level.

 12. Houston Cougars (27-2)